del2090/del2090.github.io/_pages/about.md

 Hahndeul Kim
 ======
 I am a third-year undergraduate student in Computer Science and Biological Sciences at Seoul National University (SNU).
-I currently hold a position as a research intern in Jeong Lab of Population Genomics at SNU.
+My current position is a research intern in Jeong Lab of Population Genomics at SNU.

 Research Interests
 ======
-My current interests are mainly incorporating machine learning into the field of population genomics, specifically for inference of demography and kinship.
+I currently study mainly about incorporating machine learning into the field of population genomics, specifically for inference of demography and kinship.